-- Curriculum vitae of each applicant, merged into one PDF. - Email address(es) for communication in connection with the DPMC. - Motivation statement for participation. - Proof of the support commitment of a suitable Coach (e.g. an email promising support) and their contact details and affiliation.
-Applications without this will not be accepted.
+- Curriculum vitae of each applicant, merged into one PDF. - Email address(es) for communication in connection with the DPMC. - Motivation statement for participation. - Proof of the support commitment of a suitable Coach (e.g. an email promising support) and the Coach's curriculum vitae, contact details and affiliation.